oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - target_node_type_names: represents the optional list of valid target node types for the relationship.
 Target node type names can be qualified using a namespace prefix.
-If undefined, the valid types are not restricted at all (i.e., all Node Types are valid).
+If undefined, the valid types are not restricted at all (i.e., all node types are valid).

 - source_node_type_names: represents the optional list of valid source node types for the relationship.
 Source node type names canbe qualified using a namespace prefix.
-If undefined, the valid types are not restricted at all (i.e., all Node Types are valid).
+If undefined, the valid types are not restricted at all (i.e., all node types are valid).

 During relationship type derivation the keyname definitions follow these
 rules: